 Grab the lifetime deal of Premium Plus which costs at $320.
 That gets you 50 plagiarism checks per year.

-Students get 20% off and if you want to buy multiple licences, a sliding scale of discounts will save you some money.
+Students get 20% off and if you want to buy multiple licences, a sliding discount scale will save you some money.

 Word Plugin for Windows.

-Download and run a small executable file and a button will appear on Word.
+Download and run a small executable file and a button will appear on Microsoft's popular word processor tool.
 This button gives you access to ProWritingAid’s reports.

 Unfortunately, Mac owners can’t use the app with their desktop version of Word.
 Fortunately, There’s a plugin for Google Docs.